28vipraparekh/Autism-Prediction-using-Machine-Learning/README.md

 `python Autism_Prediction_Model.py`

 4. Modify the last block to test with your own data:

 `new_data = np.array([[...]])
 final_prediction = model.predict(new_data)`

 # Visual Outputs
 - Heatmaps
 - Countplots (by autism status)
--ROC Curves for all models
+- ROC Curves for all models
 - Distribution charts (categorical, integer, and float features)

 # License